FailAcademy/learning/adp-vancouver/_lessons/week-02/04-react-and-redux.md

         |- Submit
 ```

+---

+## Exercise 4

-3. Use the `<Provider>` tag from ["react-redux"](https://github.com/reactjs/react-redux) to connect the redux store to the React app in your "Worst Pokemon" app.
+Use the `<Provider>` tag from ["react-redux"](https://github.com/reactjs/react-redux) to connect the redux store to the React app in your "Worst Pokemon" app.

 [Docs](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store)

+---

+## Exercise 5

-4. Write `mapStateToProps` to connect a "container" component using "react-redux" & `connect` in your "Worst Pokemon" app.
+1. Write `mapStateToProps` to connect a "container" component using "react-redux" & `connect` in your "Worst Pokemon" app.

 [Docs](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options)

-5. Use `mapDispatchToProps` second parameter to connect dispatched events in your "Worst Pokemon" app.
+2. Use `mapDispatchToProps` second parameter to connect dispatched events in your "Worst Pokemon" app.

+---

+## Exercise 6

-6. In your group, write some guidelines for connecting React & Redux.
+In your group, write some guidelines for connecting React & Redux.

 Think about:
 - mapStateToProps: which components?
 - mapDispatchToProps: which components?

+---

+## Lab Activity

+1. Setup "react-redux".
+Map out your components as "presentational" or "container" components.

-7. Write [reselect](https://github.com/reactjs/reselect) selectors for your app.
+2. Write [reselect](https://github.com/reactjs/reselect) selectors for your app.

+---

-## Resources
+## Additional Resources

 - [React-Redux Docs](https://github.com/reactjs/react-redux)
 - [Egghead.io React-Redux Tutorial](https://egghead.io/courses/building-react-applications-with-idiomatic-redux)